l0n3m4n/Writeups/ollie/ollie.md

 **From there, we searched for exploits and found two vulnerable versions: 1.4.4 and 1.4.5.
 However, neither PoC we tried worked.
 After some digging, we came across an article that detailed a manual approach.
 We followed it, and boom we got initial access.**

-**Running LinPEAS, the most interesting thing we found was that the current user had permissions to view /var/log/auth.log.1,which stood out.
+**After Running LinPEAS, the most interesting thing we found was that the current user had permissions to view /var/log/auth.log.1,which stood out.
 This is likely a misconfiguration since ollie is just a regular user, and the group that grants access to system logs is usually meant for admins only.**

  where we noticed a suspicious `cron` job.
 To confirm, we used `pspy32` to check if there was any exploitable script running.
 Sure enough, there was—and we successfully escalated to root. enjoy reading :)**